-Among the museum collections in which Aptekar’s work can be found are the Jewish Museum (NY), Corcoran Gallery of Art, Victoria and Albert Museum (London), Kunsthalle St. Annen, (Lübeck, Germany), The Frost Museum (Miami, FL), Denver Art Museum, National Museum of American Art, Kemper Museum of Contemporary Art (Kansas City, MO), Contemporary Art Trust (UK), San Jose Museum of Art, Blanton Museum of Art (Austin, TX), Huntington Museum of Art, (West Virginia), Oregon Jewish Museum and Holocaust Study Center, Portland, OR, and in numerous private and institutional collections.
+Among the museum collections in which Aptekar’s work can be found are the Jewish Museum (NY), Corcoran Gallery of Art, Victoria and Albert Museum (London), Kunsthalle St. Annen, (Lübeck, Germany), The Frost Museum (Miami, FL), Cleveland Museum of Art, Denver Art Museum, National Museum of American Art, Kemper Museum of Contemporary Art (Kansas City, MO), Contemporary Art Trust (UK), San Jose Museum of Art, Blanton Museum of Art (Austin, TX), Huntington Museum of Art, (West Virginia), Oregon Jewish Museum and Holocaust Study Center, Portland, OR, and in numerous private and institutional collections.

 Aptekar lives with the writer Eunice Lipton and divides his time between Paris and New York.